-a) Antiarrhythmic drugs from class IA;
+- a) Antiarrhythmic drugs of class IA;

-b)Antiarrhythmic drugs from class IB;
+- b) Antiarrhythmic drugs of class IB;

-c)Antiarrhythmic drugs from class IC;
+- c) Antiarrhythmic drugs of class IC;

-d)All antiarrhythmic drugs from class I;
+- d) All antiarrhythmic drugs of class I;

-e) Antiarrhythmic drugs from class I do not bind with sodium channels at all.
+- e) Antiarrhythmic drugs of class I do not bind with sodium channels at all.

 12. Antiarrhythmic drugs that dissociate from the channel with rapid kinetics are: